 Another geological and tourist attraction of Busan is the Oryukdo Islands.
 The name “Oryukdo Islands” refers to a group of rocky islands off the southern coast of Busan.
 Depending on the day and the height of the waves – it may seem that there are five or six.
 There is a lighthouse on one of them.
 All islands, except the one with the lighthouse, are uninhabited.

 Since most of the ships entering Busan port pass by Oryukdo Islands, they are also considered as a symbol of Busan’s cultural heritage.

 An interesting fact in this place is Oryukdo Skywalk.
 It is a footbridge suspended in the air, outstanding deep into the sea.
 The footbridge hangs 37 meters above sea level and its main attraction is the floor made of glass.
 After entering the footbridge, you can see the sharp edges of the cliffs underneath and the rough sea hitting them.
-Note, the footbridge maybe closed for safety reasons (i.e. during strong wind), what happens quite often.
+Note, the footbridge may be closed for safety reasons (i.e. during strong wind), which happens quite often.

-- Opposite the Oryukdo Skywalk and the Oryukdo Islands there is a small hill.
-On the slope of the hill there is a park and a flower garden created.
-You can see that this is a favourite place of local residents.
-It is worth to climb there.
+- Opposite the Oryukdo Skywalk and the Oryukdo Islands, there is a small hill.
+On the slope of the hill, there is a park and a flower garden created.
+You can see that this is a favourite place for local residents.
+It is worth climbing there.
 A path leads to the top.
 Along the way, there are several places where you can sit to rest or drink some water from the spring.
-From the top of the hill there is a fantastic view of the Oryukdo islands and the sea.
-For me it’s the best attraction of this place!
+From the top of the hill, there is a fantastic view of the Oryukdo islands and the sea.
+For me, it’s the best attraction of this place!